opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/styles.md

 the request
 <https://demo.ldproxy.net/daraa/styles?f=json>

 These styles can be rendered by a client application, or applied directly by other OGC APIs that support styles.
-The example bellow shows the *Night* style, being applied by OGC API - maps.
+The example below shows the *Night* style, being applied by OGC API - Maps.
 <https://demo.ldproxy.net/daraa/styles/night?f=html#12.24/32.6264/36.1033>

 <iframe